sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 Top feedback patterns we're hearing from customers and prospects across the board (also captured in our internal [Product Gaps dashboard](https://sourcegraph2020.lightning.force.com/lightning/r/Report/00O3t000006WZklEAG/view?reportFilters=%5B%7B%22operator%22%3A%22equals%22%2C%22value%22%3A%22Intelligence%22%2C%22column%22%3A%22Product_Gap_Submission__c.Product_Category__c%22%7D%5D)):

 - Requests for adding precise support for more languages (often including the addition of cross-repository and cross-dependency navigation features).
-- Current manual setup is not straightforward, customers run into issues while setting up LSIF for their repositories.
+- Current manual setup is not straightforward, customers run into issues while setting up precise code intelligence for their repositories.
 This varies per indexer maturity and language ecosystem complexity.
 - There have been reports about performance and scaling issues when indexing large monorepos.
 - Requests for the ability to visualize the code graph and its dependencies.